Congratulations on hiring a van! Or, indeed, if you’ve just purchased your first.

 Successful van driving is best done at a leisurely pace.
 Even if time is tight, rushing won't get you any further and is guaranteed to cause aggravation with fellow road users.

-Rushing can cause serious problems if you find yourself in the fast lane as you hit a gradient as you'll lose your acceleration quicker than you can shout 'alright love!' out of the window.
+Rushing can cause serious problems if you find yourself in the fast lane and you hit a gradient as you'll lose your acceleration.
 Approach corners with caution, being careful not to hug them too closely or you'll clip the curb or, worse still, another car.

-Pretend you're sitting your driving test; early indicator signals, steady pace and serial mirror checks.
-These puppies are indispensible when you hit the motorway.
-If anything they give you a better view behind you than a lot of domestic cars do.
+Pretend you're sitting your driving test, early indicator signals, a steady pace and serial mirror checks.
+These puppies are indispensable when you hit the motorway.
+If anything they give you a better view behind than a lot of domestic cars do.

-But while you're studying the road, don't let any driving idiocy you see get to you; when you're out driving all day you'll see more than your fair share of terrible road behaviour.
-“I don't notice them any more,” explains McNamara, who actually met his wife on one particular removal job.
-“The road is the road, just concentrate on what you're doing.
-You've got 100,000s of people doing what you're doing, sometimes things just happen.
-That's life!
+Don't let any driving idiocy you see get to you.
+When you're out driving all day you'll see more than your fair share of terrible road behaviour.
 You can't control other people so there's no point in worrying about them!”

-The final thing you'll notice as you get to know your van, and enjoy your new heightened position on the road, is the behaviour amongst other van drivers.
-Eschewing the tired white van man stereotype, expect fellow van men to pull out for you on the motorway or let you through on narrow streets.
+The final thing you'll notice as you get to know your van, and enjoy your new heightened position on the road, is the behaviour among other van drivers.
+Eschewing the tired stereotype, expect fellow van drivers to pull out for you on the motorway or let you through on narrow streets.
 And be prepared to do the same for them.
-“I guess there is an unwritten rule.
-Van drivers let van drivers out,” says Andy.
-“Even if there's not, you think there is so everyone does it.
-A subconscious thing.
-At the end of the day, just be friendly.
-Be courteous to other road users and that's it.
-It's nice to be nice!"